Softmotions/ncms/ncms-docs/ncms-docs-en/doc/gettingstarted/newproject.rst

     </mybatis>

-Database connection parameters are defined in the `{home}/.ncmsapp.ds` file , where `{home}` is a home directory of user who runs the ηCMS server.
+Database connection parameters are defined in the `{home}/.ncmsapp.ds` file , where `{home}` is a home directory of users who run the ηCMS server.
 You must create the file and specify the parameters within it: